radiolise/radiolise-home/BUILD.md

 In order to work, radio·li·se needs some third party packages to be installed.
 Here is a list of packages you'll have to install if you want to use radio·li·se:

-* Set up a web server with PHP support; I recommend using Apache in combination with the corresponding PHP package
+* Set up a web server software with PHP support; I recommend using Apache in combination with the corresponding PHP package
 * Set up Music Player Daemon

 ## 2. Copy source files